Earlobe Repair in San Fransisco Bay Area

 While the bones stop growing after puberty and muscle and fat cells stop dividing, our cartilage keeps on growing until the day we die.
 That’s why older people have bigger ears and noses.
 Plus, the earlobes have to deal with gravity pulling thinning skin downward.

-For men, this may not be an issue they care to correct, but for women elongated earlobes are bothersome.
-Earlobe reduction with Dr. Fisher downsizes those earlobes back to the size of a person’s younger years.
-Elongated earlobes can be damaging to how a person sees him or herself, so downsizing can be a really positive procedure.
+Earlobe reduction with Dr. Fisher downsizes elongated earlobes to a more youthful or more aesthetic shape.
+Elongated earlobes can be damaging to how a person sees him or herself, and downsizing for those patient is a really positive procedure for self-image.

 How is earlobe repair surgery performed?

-These are outpatient procedures performed in our on-site surgical center with the patient under only local anesthesia.
+These are performed in the office under local anesthesia.
 Reshaping or resizing your earlobes is called lobuloplasty, a type of otoplasty.
-Earlobe repair of a torn or stretched earlobe falls under otoplasty, not that the designations make a big difference.

 Is there anything I need to do to prepare for earlobe repair?

-You’ll need to stop taking any anti-inflammatory medications, any blood thinners, and some supplements, as these can lead to excessive bleeding and subsequent bruising.
+You’ll need to stop taking any NSAID medications, any blood thinners, and certain supplements, as these can lead to excessive bleeding.
 Other than that there’s little necessary to prepare for this surgery.

 How painful is my recovery after earlobe repair?